akroshko/imagegrid-viewer/README.md

 To display a list of sequentially numbered images:

+> $ ./imagegrid-viewer -w [width of grid in number of images] -h [height of grid in number of images] -p [path with sequentially numbered images]

+To specify a list of images to display:

 > $ ./imagegrid-viewer -w [width of grid in number of images] -h [height of grid in number of images] [list of images]

-To display a list of images:

-> $ ./imagegrid-viewer -w [width of grid in number of images] -h [height of grid in number of images] -p [path with sequentially numbered images]
+The order of either the sequence of images or list of images should be left to right/top to bottom.

 The current key bindings are: